ethereum/EIPs/EIPS/eip-versioning-scheme-for-eips.md

 ### EIP-4788

-The history of [EIP-4788] included many (necessary) breaking changes to its specification.
-Unfortunately, as of 2023-11-01, the EIP still has status "Draft"; this case study assumes that the EIP moved to status "Review" as of [#????](https://github.com/ethereum/EIPs/pull/???), tagged as per versioning scheme with version 1.0.0.
+The [history](https://github.com/ethereum/EIPs/commits/master/EIPS/eip-4788.md) of [EIP-4788](https://eips.ethereum.org/EIPS/eip-4788) included many (necessary) breaking changes to its specification.
+Unfortunately, as of 2023-11-01, the EIP still has status "Draft"; this case study assumes that the EIP moved to status "Review" as of [#????](https://github.com/ethereum/EIPs/pull/???), tagged as per versioning scheme with a new major version X.Y.Z.

 #### Changelog